jkjung-avt/training_results_v5.0/Inventec/benchmarks/bert/implementations/P8000_ngc23.09_pytorch/README.md

    ./input_preprocessing/prepare_data.sh --outputdir /workspace/bert_data --packed-data
    ```

-   This script may take around 24 hours to complete.
+   This script may take around 12 hours to complete.
+If you have already downloaded the files but would like to re-create the training data, you could add `--skip-download` option to the `prepare_data.sh` script.
+That would save both network bandwidth and time.

    Once the script finishes running, you should verify `bert_data` has been correctly generated as follows.
 Pay special attention to `phase1/model.ckpt-28252.pt` (PyTorch checkpoint file converted from the original TensorFlow v1 checkpoint) which is generated in the last step of the `prepare_data.sh` script.

    ```
    /workspace/bert_data/